 The paper is organized as follows.
 In Section 2, using the method of matched asymptotic expansions, we derive the leading-order term in the shifts of scattering resonances of a one-dimensional open cavity and characterize the effect of radiation.
 Section 3 generalizes the method to the multi-dimensional case.
 In Section 4, we consider the perturbation of whispering-gallery modes by small particles.
-The formula obtained for the shifting of the frequencies shows a strong enhancement in the frequency shift in the case of plasmonic particles, which allows for their recognition in spite of their small size.
+A formula is obtained for the shifting of the frequencies and it shows that there is a strong enhancement in the frequency shifts in the case of subwavelength resonant particles, which allows for their recognition in spite of their small size.
 The splitting of scattering frequencies of the open cavity of multiplicity greater than one due to small particles is also discussed.
 In Section 5, we present some numerical examples to illustrate the accuracy of the formulas derived in this paper and their use in the sensing of small particles.
 The paper ends with some concluding remarks.